psoerensen/qgteach-course-template/README.md

    - folder: `/docs`
 5. Save.

-Before publishing, render locally and commit the updated `docs/` folder:
+Before publishing, run the following commands in a terminal from the repository root:

 ```bash
 quarto render